 “That’s not in the protocol.”

 “No?
 But you called me with blood.”

 Eva looked at the cut on her hand.
 Oh, hells.
-There were rituals that used blood and they were deeply binding contracts with the Fae, but she hadn’t invoked one of those.
+There were rituals that used blood and they created deeply binding contracts with the Hidden People, but she hadn’t invoked one of those.
 Except…the tree she had stumbled against.
 Gods and saints.
 What kind of tree had it been?
 “I have to point out, the cut happened after Giancarlo screamed.”

 “I didn’t scream.
 I yelled.”

 She glared at him.
 “Fine, you yelled.
 The point being that he yelled because you appeared so I could not have summoned you with blood.”